rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 <span class="caption">Listing 2-4: Handling the possible return values of
 comparing two numbers</span>

-The first new bit here is another `use` statement, bringing a type called `std::cmp::Ordering` into scope from the standard library.
-Like `Result`, `Ordering` is another enum, but the variants for `Ordering` are `Less`, `Greater`, and `Equal`.
+First we add another `use` statement, bringing a type called `std::cmp::Ordering` into scope from the standard library.
+The `Ordering` type is another enum and has the variants `Less`, `Greater`, and `Equal`.
 These are the three outcomes that are possible when you compare two values.

 Then we add five new lines at the bottom that use the `Ordering` type.
 The `cmp` method compares two values and can be called on anything that can be